-Yellowfin tuna are assumed to be recruited to the discard fisheries in the EPO at about 30 cm (about 2 quarters old) (Section 3.1.1).
+Yellowfin tuna are assumed to be recruited to the discard fisheries in the EPO at about 33 cm (about 2 quarters old) (Section 3.1.1).
 At this size (age), the fish are vulnerable to capture by fisheries that catch fish in association with floating objects (i.e. they are recruited to Fisheries 13-16).

 The spawning potential of the population is estimated from the numbers of fish, proportion of females, percent mature, batch fecundity, and spawning frequency (Schaefer 1998).
-These quantities (except numbers) are estimated for each age class, based on the mean length at age given by the von Bertalanffy growth equation fitted to the otolith data of Wild (1986); see Maunder and Watters (2002).
+These quantities (except numbers) are estimated for each age class, based on the mean length at age given by the Richards growth equation fitted to the otolith data of Wild (1986).
+See Maunder and Watters (2002) for a description of the method, but using the von Bertalanffy growth curve.
+These quantities were re-estimated when investigating sensitivity to different growth curves.
 The spawning potential of the population is used in the stock-recruitment relationship and to determine the ratios of spawning biomass to that for the unfished stock (spawning biomass ratios; SBRs).
 The relative fecundity at age and the sex ratio at age are shown in Figures 3.2 and 3.3, respectively.